 Well, as the name suggests, DevOps forms the union of two different sub-disciplines – Dev and Ops.
 While the term ‘Dev’ refers to the software development in general, it is actually used on a much broader scale covering a vast network of people who assist in developing a product including Product Managers, the software developers, Quality Assurance engineers, and others.
 On the other hand, ‘Ops’ is the indicating term for the system engineers, network engineers, system administrators, DBAs, and the whole contingent staff who work on the complete IT infrastructure and operations.
 Thus, DevOps, in short, deals with collaboration and communications between software developers, QAs and IT operations.

-To be precise, DevOps is a software development practice where operations engineers, development engineers and QAs participate together in the entire service lifecycle of the product, from design stage through the development process to production or implementation support.
+To be precise, DevOps is a software development practice where operations engineers, development engineers (DevOps engineer) and QAs participate together in the entire service lifecycle of the product, from design stage through the development process to production or implementation support.

 Glitches Overloaded…unhappy team members